 Mathematics is, alongside English, the subject that most courses and employers ask for as a minimum requirement.
-GCSE Mathematics is expected to allow you to move onto to a wide range of courses at Level 3.
-All students who do not achieve a 4 grade have to continue to study for a qualification in Mathematics post-16 whether they are in work, education or training
+GCSE Mathematics is expected to allow you to move onto a wide range of courses at Level 3.
+All students who do not achieve a 4 grade have to continue to study for a qualification in mathematics post-16 whether they are in work, education or training

-Students who are gifted in Mathematics will also take GCSE Statistics and GCSE Further Mathematics as part of their GCSE Mathematics course.
+Students who show they are on target for the highest grades within GCSE mathematics will have the opportunity to take Level 2 Further Mathematics as part of their GCSE Mathematics course.